Red-and-green macaw: Population recovery

 Since 1999 a population has appeared on Trinidad.
 Although these might have escaped from captivity, it is also possible they have a wild origin and represent an expansion of the species' range.

 The historical range of this species is thought to have stretched southwards to include the Argentine provinces of Chaco, Corrientes, Formosa and Misiones.
+While feathers found in a Yschma tomb near Pachacamac from this species demonstrate cross-Andes trade ca. 1000–1470 CE.
 Hunting for meat, the pet trade and changes in land use are thought to have caused the species to be extirpated throughout its Argentine range by the 1960s.
 The species is listed as critically endangered in Argentina.
 In the mid-2010s birds were discovered to have colonised Iguazú National Park, and as of 2019 the species appears to have spread further into nearby Parque provincial Puerto Península.

 The species is furthermore the subject of a re-introduction programme to Iberá Provincial Reserve in the province of Corrientes by the World Parrot Trust, Aves Argentinas and Fundación CLT (Conservation Land Trust) (and perhaps BirdLife International), which is hoped may promote tourism to the area.
 Captive birds from Britain were imported in 2015 and the first pair of British birds was released in February 2019.
 Its wild population is estimated to be currently between 50,000 and 499,999 individuals.
 It is listed on CITES Appendix II, trade restricted.